prebid/Prebid.js/modifications.md

 ## General

-Changes in files are wrapped between `/* gu-mod-start */` and `/* gu-mod-end */` tags, to make it easier when upgrading versions.
+Changes in files are wrapped between `/* gu-mod-start */` and `/* gu-mod-end */` tags, to make it easier when upgrading versions. `CODEOWNERS` also highlights which files are actually created or modified by the @guardian/commercial-dev team.

 Building `build/dist/prebid.js` is achieved by running the following `gulp` command:

 ```sh
 gulp build --modules=modules.json